gterzian/Python-Parallel-Collections/README.md

 [2, 4, 6, 8, 10, 12]
 ```

-Since every operation returns a collection, these can be chained.
+Since every operation (except foreach) returns a collection, these can be chained.
 ```python
 >>> list_of_list =  ParallelList([[1,2,3],[4,5,6]])
 >>> list_of_list.flatmap(double).map(str)